Personal Git Server with Gitolite

 $ git clone git@localhost:gitolite-admin.git

 We are now able to manage the server’s repositories and user access privileges from ‘conf/gitolite.conf’.
-Adding and then commit/pushing the following change will create a new empty repository called ‘helloworld’ which everyone has read/write access to.
+Adding and then committing/pushing the following change will create a new empty repository called ‘helloworld’ which everyone has read/write access to.

 repo helloworld